andpol5/andpol5.github.io/_posts/2016-08-21-mind-in-the-machine.md

 As noted in the subsection above, most models of information flow in the brain use the neuron action potential as the basic unit of information.
-This view ignores some of the complex protein and DNA interactions (further investigated in Section
+This view ignores some of the complex protein and DNA interactions (further investigated in
-\[sec:ProteinsAndGeneticManipulation\]), they also ignore single neuron effects and the action potential height and width variations.
+[Protein Signaling and Genetic Manipulation](##Protein Signaling and Genetic Manipulation)), they also ignore single neuron effects and the action potential height and width variations.
 Having said that, spikes provide a good reference for investigating brain function.
 Complex sequences of spikes (spike trains) are termed